KDE/digikam-doc/batch_queue/custom_script.rst

 Examples
 --------

 The **First example** that you can see below, ...do nothing special.
-It will print the input/output file names and item properties passed from batch queue manager to the script and copy input file to ouput file (this stage is required else Batch Queue Manager return an error as the target file do not exists.).
-The script return the value from the file copy command, this one is parser by the Batch Queue Manager to check the workflow stream.
+It will print on the console the input/output file names and item properties passed from batch queue manager to the script and copy input file to ouput file (this stage is required else Batch Queue Manager return an error as the target file do not exists).
+The script return the value from the file copy command, this one is parsed by the Batch Queue Manager to check the workflow stream.

 .. code-block:: bash